Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 • Growling when someone approaches your feet

-• Guarding behavior (resource guarding signs)
+• Guarding behaviour (resource guarding signs)

 • Sudden clinginess after illness